 Students who would like to spend a year of their law studies abroad may do so as part of the School's involvement in the ERASMUS and International Exchange Programmes.
 In Europe, some Law subjects are taught through English in reputable universities including University of Leuven in Belgium, University of Leiden and University of Groningen in Holland, Eötvös Loránd University, Budapest in Hungary and Jagiellonian University, Kraków in Poland.
-For those with a high standard of spoken and written French, courses can be taken in University of Aix-en-Provence, University of Montesquieu - Bordeaux IV, University of Clermont-Ferrand, University of Poitiers and University of Toulouse; for those with German, University of Gottingen, University of Leizpig and University of Wurzburg; Spanish, University of Granada and University of Salamanca.
-Students also have the opportunity of spending a year at University of Iowa College of Law, Willamette University, Catholic University of America and other Universities in the United States, Shantou in China, University of Technology in Sydney, Australia and University of Ottawa, McGill University School of Law and Carleton University Department of Legal Studies in Canada.
+For those with a high standard of spoken and written French, courses can be taken in University of Aix-en-Provence, University of Toulouse; for those with German, University of Clermont-Ferrand, University of Poitiers and University of Toulouse; for those with German, University of Salamanca.
+Students also have the opportunity of spending a year at University of Iowa College of Law, Willamette University, Catholic University of America and other University of Ottawa, McGill University School of Law and Carleton University Department of Legal Studies in Canada.
 Places on both exchange programmes are limited.